neiltucker/55317A/README.md

 # 55317A
-Elements of this syllabus are subject to change.
 55317A is the updated version of the retired legacy MOC course 20461.
 This three-day course teaches students how to use basic Transact-SQL statements and other languages to query modern editions of Microsoft SQL Server and Azure SQL Server.
 This course is the foundation for all SQL Server-related disciplines; namely, Database Administration, Database Development and Business Intelligence.
 By using demonstrations and hands-on labs, attendees will learn to perform these tasks using SQL Server, Azure Data Studio, and other database tools.

 Audience<br>